AlexandreLaverre/GOntact/README.md

 ```

 To compile GOntact, you will need the [opam](http://opam.ocaml.org/)
 package manager for OCaml.
-On Linux systems, you can install it and
+On Debian-based Linux distributions, you can install it and
 initialize it using the following
 commands: